-Check your AirPods Pro Battery
+1. Check your AirPods Pro battery levels

-When the AirPods Pro run out of battery, they automatically disconnect from paired devices.
+When the AirPods Pro runs out of battery, they automatically disconnect from paired devices.
 However, your AirPods may also disconnect randomly if the battery is at the lower end, so make sure to keep them charged.